rostools/r-cubed-intro/for-instructors.md

 ### Helper R scripts

-There are several R scripts in the `R/` folder of the repository that can be modified and used to help manage and organize the course.
+There are several R scripts in the `R/` folder of the repository that can be modified and used to help manage and organize some administrative aspects of the course.
 Here is a brief overview of what each script is and how it can help.

 - `build-slides.R`: As the name suggests, this script will build (or re-build) the R Markdown slides in the `slides/` folder.
 - `checks.R`: Can be used to run basic checks of the URLs in the chapters.
 URLs are not always stable, so this checks if they are active/live.
-- `create-teams.R`: Relies on `fetch-pre-survey.R`, this script will group
-the participants in to teams, create teams on GitHub, create repositories for the teams, and assign the teams to those repositories.
+- `create-teams.R`: This script will group the participants in to teams, create and name teams on GitHub, create repositories for the teams, and assign the teams to those repositories.
+Relies on `fetch-pre-survey.R` (see below).
-- `fetch-feedback-survey.R`: Fetches and processes the participant feedback from the Google Form survey.
-Uses the `ignore.R` file that contains the Google document ID and is not present in the repository, so you'd have to create your own.
+- `fetch-feedback-survey.R`: Fetches, cleans, and processes the participant feedback from the Google Form survey.
+Uses the `ignore.R` file that contains the Google document ID and is not present in the repository, so you'd have to create your own Google doc.
 - `fetch-pre-survey.R`: Like the `fetch-feedback-survey.R`, this fetches and
 processes the pre-survey results.
 Also uses the `ignore.R` file.
 - `ignore.R`: Not in the repository, so will need to be created to contain